can a cruiser bike go on trails 4

 Improving Braking Performance

 To enhance braking performance on a cruiser bike, upgrading the braking system is crucial.
-Swapping coaster brakes for disc brakes or linear-pull brakes will provide more stopping power and responsiveness.
+Swapping coaster brakes for disc or linear-pull brakes will provide more stopping power and responsiveness.
 Additionally, upgrading brake pads to high-quality options will improve overall braking performance and ensure consistent stopping power, even in wet or muddy conditions.

 Preparing a Cruiser Bike for Trail Riding